THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Barnard’s star: Named after the astronomer, E. E. Barnard, Barnard’s star is a low-mass red dwarf within our Milky Way.

 Proxima Centauri (AKA Alpha Centauri C) is another example of a red dwarf.
-The red dwarfs are low mass stars, that are the longest-lived and the most common type of star in the Milky Way.
+The red dwarfs are low-mass stars, that are the longest-lived and the most common type of star in the Milky Way.
 But, they are not easily seen.

 The place to point your telescope for observing Barnard’s Star is near the celestial equator.
 In the northern hemisphere, it is best seen in summer (June) high in the sky in the constellation Ophiuchus.
 Its neighbors are Sagittarius, Scorpius, and Libra.

-2. Giant Stars
+Giant Stars / Supergiants

 • Canopus — yellowish-white giant (in the constellation Carina, the Keel — a southern hemisphere constellation)